apache/mxnet/doc/developer-guide/multi_node.md

 three types.
 Their differences are on where to average the gradients over all devices, and where to update the weight.

-They produce
-(almost) the same results, but may vary on speed.

-share the
-same semantic

-They are semantically identical, but their speemay have different speeds
-We can further fine tune the system performance by specifying :

 | kvstore type | average gradient | perform update |
 | :--- | :--- | --- |
 | `local_update_cpu` | CPU | CPU |
 | `local_allreduce_cpu` | CPU | all devices |
 | `local_allreduce_device` | a device | all devices |

+They produce (almost) the same results, but may vary on speed.

 - `local_update_cpu`, gradients are first copied to main memory, next averaged on CPU, and then update the weight on CPU.
 It is suitable when the average size of